Best Things To Do In Arran – Explore Scotland In Miniature

 Viking Fort – Kingscross

-Kingscross Point is famous as the location that King Robert the Bruce left Arran for the Scottish mainland and future glory.
+Kingscross Point is famous as the location that King Robert the Bruce left Arran for the Scottish mainland to reclaim his country.
 That’s not what we’re really here for though.
 Kingscross is also the location of the Viking Fort.
 This is actually a combination of both Viking boat burial and a small Iron Age fort.

 Pictures can’t do this little spot justice.
 You need to stand on it and see the lumps, bumps and steep drops for yourself to really appreciate the Viking Fort.